Police: Bank robbery suspect flees on MBTA bus, offers operator money to keep driving

 Officers responding to a report of a robbery at the Bank of America at 25 American Legion Highway around 1:30 p.m. learned a gun-wielding man had fled with a large bag of cash, officials said.

-The man, who apparently traveled to the bank in an Uber with his girlfriend, fled on an MBTA bus.
+The man, later identified as David Hattersley, 45, traveled to the bank in an Uber with his girlfriend, fled on an MBTA bus.

 After the bus operator reportedly refused to take an offer of $200 to keep driving, the suspect got off at a stop near Revere City Hall.